trueskawka/space-invaders/README.md

 - a blank canvas to draw in
 - cute little alien sprites
 - an alien swarm moving about the canvas
-- a player moving with arrow keys
+- a player moving with arrow keys, showing as a sprite
 - player bullets being shot with spacebar
 - ability to kill some aliens

 To add:
 - improve collision detection to take into account alien size
-- sprite for player
 - alien bullets
 - collision checks for alien bullets
 - walls for player